kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 - It travels medially in relation to Psoas Major and passes through the **obturator foramen**
 - It divides into anterior and posterior divisions around Adductor Brevis

-- 2x Branches of Obturator Nerve supply:
+#### Muscles Supplied by Obturator Nerve - LEARN
 - Anterior Branch
 	- Adductor brevis
 	- Adductor longus
 	- Gracilis
 - Posterior Branch
 	- Adductor magnus (also partly supplied by tibial nerve – hamstring portion)
 	- Obturator externus

 **Notes**
 - Pectineus occasionally receives a nerve twig from Obturator Nerve